andrewtdiz/opentui/README.md

 # Link core and solid
 ./scripts/link-opentui-dev.sh /path/to/your/project --solid

-# Link core and react, using dist directories
-./scripts/link-opentui-dev.sh /path/to/your/project --react --dist

 # Copy dist directories (useful for environments where symlinks don't work)
 ./scripts/link-opentui-dev.sh /path/to/your/project --dist --copy